vyniciuss/sentinel/README.md

 - **Great Expectations Integration**: Leverage the robust validation framework of Great Expectations to perform comprehensive data quality checks.
 - **Custom Expectations**: Define and execute custom SQL-based validations tailored to your specific data quality requirements.
+- **Metrics Calculation and Validation**: Compute and validate data metrics as part of the validation process.
 - **Comprehensive Reporting**: Detailed logging and reporting of validation results, including success and failure details.

 ## Getting Started